Milad-Akarie/auto_route_library/README.md

 // removes the entry.
 context.router.removeLast();

-// removes any route in stack that satisfis the predicate
+// removes any route in stack that satisfies the predicate
-// this works exactly like removing items from a regualar List
+// this works exactly like removing items from a regular List
 // <PageRouteInfo>[...].removeWhere((r)=>)
 context.router.removeWhere((route) => );